JaxPlays-Inc/jaxplays.org/content/shows/Fiddler-on-the-Roof.md

 - Theatre: Fisher Theatre in Detroit, Michigan
 - Basis: "*[[w:Tevye|Tevye and His Daughters]]* by [[w:Sholem Aleichem]]"
 - Website:
-Description: Tradition clashes with change in a small Jewish village in pre-revolutionary Russia.
+description: Tradition clashes with change in a small Jewish village in pre-revolutionary Russia.
 An endearing musical journey of love, family, and resilience.
 ---
 *Fiddler on the Roof* is a classic Broadway musical that takes place in the small Jewish village of Anatevka, Russia, in the early 20th century.
 The story primarily follows Tevye, a poor milkman, as he strives to maintain his family's Jewish traditions amidst the swirling winds of societal change.
 Tevye grapples with the strong-willed actions of his three eldest daughters—Tzeitel, Hodel, and Chava—who each choose their own husbands in ways that challenge age-old customs.
 Their choices and Tevye's reactions reflect the struggle between tradition and progress.
 Meanwhile, the looming threat of anti-Jewish sentiment and violence adds another layer of tension to the narrative.
 The show features iconic songs like "Tradition," "Matchmaker, Matchmaker," "If I Were A Rich Man," and "Sunrise, Sunset," which have become fixtures in the canon of American musical theatre.
 Since its premiere on Broadway in 1964, *Fiddler on the Roof*, with its evocative themes and memorable music, has seen multiple revivals and remains a beloved staple in the world of theatre.